Talent Spotlight: Jamie Pearce

 Growing up was fine for the most part.
 I had a lot of friends, I was top-set for classes and was involved in the sports teams, but my school was located between two notorious estates in South-London and so witnessing crime was very much part of growing up.
 Muggings and stabbings were pretty normal.
 One of my friends was stabbed and killed just before he was due to start on the same programme as me with Arrival Education.

-How old were you when you started working with AE?
+How old were you when you started working with Arrival Education?

-I was in year 10, aged 14, when I started with AE.
+I was in year 10, aged 14, when I started with Arrival Education.
 I was just about to start my GCSE’s.

-What has been the impact on you/ your life of working with AE?
+What has been the impact on you/your life from working with Arrival Education?

 Growing up in such a setting meant I lived in a bubble.
 My world stretched from Elephant & Castle to New Cross and back again.